gipi/blog/_posts/2021-01-31-yocto-samsung-galaxy-s.md

 | DBDATAFS | Android application data |
 | CACHE   |  Android cache partition |
 | MODEM   |  modem firmware partition

+and it's possible to see the actual organization in the cellphone using this one-liner

 ```
  ./heimdall/heimdall print-pit